Recorded history: South Asia

 In Sri Lanka, the oldest historical text is the Mahavamsa (c.
 5th century CE).
 Buddhist monks of the Anuradhapura Maha Viharaya maintained chronicles of Sri Lankan history starting from the 3rd century BCE.
 These annals were combined and compiled into a single document in the 5th century by the Mahanama of Anuradhapura while Dhatusena of Anuradhapura was ruling the Anuradhapura Kingdom.
 It was written based on prior ancient compilations known as the Atthakatha, which were commentaries written in Sinhala.
 An earlier document known as the Dipavamsa (4th century CE) "Island Chronicles" is much simpler and contains less information than the Mahavamsa and was probably compiled using the Atthakatha on the Mahavamsa as well.

 A companion volume, the Culavamsa "Lesser Chronicle", compiled by Sinhala monks, covers the period from the 4th century to the British takeover of Sri Lanka in 1815.
 The Culavamsa was compiled by a number of authors of different time periods.

 The combined work, sometimes referred to collectively as the Mahavamsa, provides a continuous historical record of over two millennia, and is considered one of the world's longest unbroken historical accounts.
 It is one of the few documents containing material relating to the Nāga and Yakkha peoples, indigenous inhabitants of Lanka prior to the legendary arrival of Prince Vijaya from Singha Pura of Kalinga.

 The Sangam literature offers a window into some aspects of the ancient South Indian culture, secular and religious beliefs, and the people.
 For example, in the Sangam era Ainkurunuru poem 202 is one of the earliest mentions of "pigtail of Brahmin boys".
 These poems also allude to historical incidents, ancient Tamil kings, the effect of war on loved ones and households.
 The Pattinappalai poem in the Ten Idylls group, for example, paints a description of the Chola capital, the king Karikala, the life in a harbor city with ships and merchandise for seafaring trade, the dance troupes, the bards and artists, the worship of the Hindu god Murugan and the monasteries of Buddhism and Jainism.

 Indica is an account of Mauryan India by the Greek writer Megasthenes.
 The original book is now lost, but its fragments have survived in later Greek and Latin works.
 The earliest of these works are those by Diodorus Siculus, Strabo (Geographica), Pliny, and Arrian (Indica).

 West Asia

 In the preface to his book, the Muqaddimah (1377), the Arab historian and early sociologist, Ibn Khaldun, warned of seven mistakes that he thought that historians regularly committed.
 In this criticism, he approached the past as strange and in need of interpretation.
-Ibn Khaldun often criticized "idle superstition and uncritical acceptance of historical data."
+Ibn Khaldun often criticised "idle superstition and uncritical acceptance of historical data."
 As a result, he introduced a scientific method to the study of history, and he often referred to it as his "new science".
 His historical method also laid the groundwork for the observation of the role of state, communication, propaganda and systematic bias in history, and he is thus considered to be the "father of historiography" or the "father of the philosophy of history".